HryChg/VanGo/README.md

 - Show weather/temperature for the day
 - Sign in with Google, save data to Google account/calendar

 We were able to complete all of our minimal and standard goals and one of our stretch goals which was to add filtering.
-In the future, we'd like to be able to detect time conflicts between events, add social media sign-in.
+In the future, we'd like to be able to detect time conflicts between events and add social media sign-in.
 Most of all, we would like to extend functionality to other major cities.

 ### Contributions